Reedsy Professionals

 “Since then, I've revamped my website twice, made even more connections, and been able to specialize in what I truly love — ghostwriting memoir and personal development.
 I've also more than quadrupled my ‘very lucrative corporate salary.’”

-And Alice is not alone.
-In 2019, we conducted a survey of 200 editors and designers on Reedsy and found that 53% of professionals were able to earn at least as much or more than in-house employment through freelancing.
-Many of those who didn’t earn as much were only freelancing part-time.
+Alice is not alone.
+In 2019, we conducted a survey of 200 editors and designers on Reedsy and found that 53% of professionals were able to earn at least as much or more than in-house employment through freelancing (and many of those who didn’t earn as much were only freelancing part-time).
+Combine that with the ability to live outside of big, expensive cities like NYC or London and you have a pretty strong reason to make the change.

-The key is to set rates that reflect your expertise and list your services on reputable publishing marketplaces — that way, you’ll be in contact with serious authors who understand the importance of working with the right publishing professionals.
+The key is to set rates that reflect your expertise and list your services on reputable marketplaces, like Reedsy’s — that way, you’ll be in contact with serious authors who understand the importance of working with the right publishing professionals.